-Upon initial recognition, financial assets are classified, as appropriate, accorUpon initial recognition, financial assets are classified, as appropriate, according to subsequent measurement methods, i.e. at amortised cost, at fair value through the OCI comprehensive income statement and at fair value through the income statement.ding to subsequent measurement methods, i.e. at amortised cost, at fair value through the income statement.
+Upon initial recognition, financial assets are classified, as appropriate, according to subsequent measurement methods, i.e. at amortised cost, at fair value through the OCI comprehensive income statement and at fair value through the income statement. ding to subsequent measurement methods, i.e. at amortised cost, at fair value through OCI and at fair value through the income statement.

 The classification of financial assets at initial recognition depends on the characteristics of the contractual cash flows of the financial assets and the business model the Group uses to manage them.
 Except for trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value, through the income statement, transaction costs.
-Trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient or for which the Group has applied the practical expedient or for which the Group has applied the practical expedient are valued at the transaction price as illustrated in the section on Revenues.
+Trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient are valued at the transaction price as illustrated in the section on Revenues.